“We believe that out of the public school grows the greatness of a nation.”

 “Ed u pe ri al ism” – the policy of extending the rule or authority of a lawmaking body or private entity over public funds set aside for public education to promote privatization of education for a select few.

 Think of vouchers.
-That’s public money being used to allow people to send students to private schools and religious schools that can alter their admissions policies to ensure that all who may want to attend may not have that opportunity.
+That’s public money being used to allow for people to send students to private schools and religious schools that can alter their admissions policies to ensure that all who may want to attend may not have that opportunity.
 Eduperialists in North Carolina even call their vouchers the “Opportunity Grants.”

 Think of unregulated charter school growth.
 Especially in rural areas, public money that could be used to strengthen the very public schools for the local students is being used to help fund charter schools that will serve a fraction of the students but without the regulatory constructions placed upon traditional public schools.